Teacher Education

 - A criminal background check response that has no records

-- A criminal background check that includes records that are not automatic denials by the Department of Public Instruction (see below)
+- A criminal background check that includes records that are not automatic denials by the Department of Public Instruction

-- A criminal background check that includes records, but, after further review are not deemed to meet the definition of immoral conduct (see below)
+- A criminal background check that includes records, but, after further review are not deemed to meet the definition of immoral conduct

-Co-Teaching Clinical Field Experience Program
+Clinical Placements – Field Experience

-- Art Education students – 150 hours1
+- Art Education – 140 hours1

-- Elementary Education students – 230 hours1
+- Elementary/Middle Education – 180 hours1

-- Music Education students - 150 hours1
+- Music Education - 130 hours1

-- Secondary Education students - 170 hours1
+- Secondary Education - 140 hours1

-- Special Education students – 230 hours1
+- Special Education – 180 hours1

 - 1